hakimsameh/ModularMonolith.Messaging/README.md

 This Package For Sending Message Using In Memory Bus To Send and Consume Messages Between Modules.

-**Registration**
+# Registration
-In Program.cs
+In _Program.cs_

 builder.Services.AddInMemoryMessaging([Assemblies])

-Pass Assemblies as Array Of Registered Assemblies
+Pass all modules assemblies as array